Last Updated: September 4, 2023 by Flora Gibbins

 - Remember, the plants should not take up the neons’ swimming space.

-As middle-water dwellers, Neon Tetra fish are not choosy about their substrate.
+As middle-water dwellers, Tetra fish are not choosy about their substrate.
 They usually spend most of their day swimming and playing and are not interested in scavenging in the substrate.
 But, you need a substrate that promotes plant growth, like organic soil, since neons love planted tanks.

 In the wild, Neon tetras live in clear, slightly acidic water ranging from pH 4.0 to 7.0, and temperatures between 72 to 81 degrees Fahrenheit.
 They tend to live in groups of 10 to 20 individuals, and feed primarily on small insects, crustaceans, and zooplankton.